Laser Engraving Applications

 The advantages of laser engraving

-Before examining these applications, we thought it would be worth explaining some of the advantages of laser engraving.
+Before examining these applications, we thought it would be worth explaining some of the advantages of engraving with lasers.
 This will help you understand just why it is such a versatile and adaptable process.

 Many industries today use multiple materials, such as several metals, plastics and glass, and having one system that can complete more than one task is a big advantage.
 While offering this level of efficiency, it takes nothing away in terms of quality either.
 As it is a non-contact process, the laser will only affect the area of the material that it is being aimed at.
 This means that it won’t damage any material it is working with.